 FramePunk: A new way of seeing things

-The eyewear industry has seen some innovation in recent years but one sector that hasn’t been given too much attention is that of customisation.
-When you walk into an optician with the intention of buying glasses, there’s no leg-room for personalising your specks beyond selecting what they already have on offer.
+The eyewear industry has seen some innovation in recent years but one sector that hasn’t been given too much attention is that of customization.
+When you walk into an optician with the intention of buying glasses, there’s no leg-room for personalizing your specks beyond selecting what they already have on offer.

 Sure, you can go for a bold, red frame and they will tweak the glasses to sit on your face, but that’s usually the extent of it.
 This is where FramePunk found a gap in the market worth filling.

 FramePunk was founded by 30-year-old Andreas in the heart of Kreuzberg.
 While it may appear to be a regular optician from the outside, it’s far from it.
 Specializing in 3D printed glasses, FramePunk is breathing new life into a fairly traditional industry and enabling customers to put a piece of themselves into the specks they produce.